DePrinsT/distroi/docs/source/index.rst

 * :ref:`search`

 .. note::
    This project is under active development.
-Its current structure is bound to change significantly with upcoming releases.
+Its current structure is bound to change significantly in the near future.